aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 head# locale-gen en_US.UTF-8
 head# dpkg-reconfigure locales
 ```
-Select en_US.UTF-8 in the drop-down menu.
-(You can use your own locale
+Install your own locale (instead of en_US.UTF-8) and select it in the
-instead.)
-Repeat in the image after installing the correponding
+drop-down menu.
+Repeat in the image after installing the corresponding
 package:
 ```
 chroot# apt install locales